Kavala is the capital of the prefecture of Kavala and the second-largest city in northern Greece (after Thessaloniki).

-Founded in the 6th century BC and then was named Neapolis, which means new city.
-It is located right across from the town of Limenas in Thassos island, and was first established by colonists from Thassos.
-At that time it was the port of the former Macedonian capital Philipi.
+Founded in the 6th century BC and then was named Neapolis, which means a new city.
+It is located right across from the town of Limenas in Thassos island and was first established by colonists from Thassos.
+At that time it was the port of the former Macedonian capital Philippi.

-Neapolis had the status of a Roman city, and from it Brutus and Cassius went to a battle of Philip.
+Neapolis had the status of a Roman city, and from it, Brutus and Cassius went to a battle of Philippi.
 And the Apostle Paul landed at Kavala just after arriving in Europe 49 AD when he came to preach Christianity.

 Kavala is located 170km from Thessaloniki and 42km from Thassos or an hour and fifteen minutes away by ferry.

 Kavala is a dynamic city that lives throughout the year.
 It is full of traditional tavernas and restaurants, trendy bars and clubs, pastry chefs, stores and people.

 Close to the sea, there is a wide promenade filled with benches, cafes and tavernas overlooking the sea.

 In some streets, such as the famous Omonia, parallel to the coast at the port there is a large number of branded shops and boutiques of clothing and footwear.
 Kavala is an expensive city, and the locals have a very high standard so in Kavala there is no possibility to buy cheap clothes.

 Only on Saturdays, on the open market, you can often buy high-quality clothes cheaply.